 Is Agapanthus Winter Hardy?

-There are two main types of Agapanthus: deciduous and evergreen.
-Deciduous species appear to be more hardy than evergreen but both can survive surprisingly well in cooler climates in spite of their origin as South African natives.
-Agapanthus lily cold tolerance is listed as being hardy in United States Department of Agriculture zone 8 but some can withstand cooler regions with a little preparation and protection.
+There are two main types of Agapanthuses: deciduous and evergreen.
+Deciduous species appear to be hardier than evergreen, but both can survive surprisingly well in cooler climates in spite of their origin as South African natives.
+Agapanthus lily cold tolerance is listed as being hardy in USDA zone 8 but some can withstand cooler regions with a little preparation and protection.

 There are some hybrids, notably the Headbourne hybrids, which are hardy to USDA zone 6.
-That being said, they will need special care to withstand the winter or the roots may die in the cold.
-The rest of the species are only hardy to USDA 11 to 8, and even those grown in the lower category will need some assistance to re-sprout.
+That being said, they will need special care to withstand the winter, or the roots may die in the cold.
+The rest of the species are only hardy to USDA 8 to 11, and even those grown in the lower category will need some assistance to re-sprout.

 Agapanthus Care Over Winter in Zones 8

 Zone 8 is the coolest region recommended for the majority of Agapanthus species.
-Once the greenery dies back, cut the plant to a couple of inches from the ground.
-Surround the root zone and even crown of the plant with at least 3 inches of mulch.
-The key here is to remember to remove the mulch in early spring so new growth doesn’t have to struggle.
+Once the greenery dies back, cut the plant to a couple of inches (5 cm.) from the ground.
+Surround the root zone and even crown of the plant with at least 3 inches (8 cm.) of mulch.
+The key here is to remember to remove the mulch in early spring, so the new growth doesn’t have to struggle.

 Choosing Agapanthus varieties with higher cold tolerance will make it easier for those in cooler climes to enjoy these plants.
 According to the U.K. magazine that performed the cold hardiness trial, four varieties of Agapanthus came through with flying colors.

-- Northern Star is a cultivar which is deciduous and has the classic deep blue flowers.
+- Northern Star is a cultivar that is deciduous and has classic deep blue flowers.

 - Midnight Cascade is also deciduous and deeply purple.